Scott Jennings: Involvement in 2016 Kentucky state legislative races

 In 2016, Jennings' Super PAC, Kentuckians for Strong Leadership (KSL), sought to help Republicans gain control of the Kentucky House of Representatives.
 KSL spent $2 million on 19 legislative races as the GOP went from a 53-47 minority to a 64-36 super majority.
 "Pure Politics" credited KSL with helping the GOP achieve its objective.
 The group created a stir in the closing days of the campaign by sending thousands of Hillary Clinton birthday cards to voters across the state, asking them to "ruin Hillary's birthday" by voting against Clinton and "every Clinton Democrat running."

+Media

 Columnist for Louisville Courier-Journal and Gannett

 Jennings became a contributing columnist to the Louisville Courier-Journal in 2013, writing a conservative column that appears every other Wednesday.
 Jennings' columns are frequently picked up by Gannett's flagship USA Today.
 In Jennings' columns for the Louisville newspaper, he tackles policy and political issues affecting Kentucky and the nation.
 In 2018 and 2021, Jennings won a Society of Professional Journalists award for his Courier-Journal writing.
 Jennings' writing also appears occasionally on RealClearPolitics.

-CNN

-In June 2017, Jennings joined CNN as a political contributor, along with former Clinton campaign manager Robby Mook, former John Kasich chief strategist John Weaver, former Virginia attorney general Ken Cuccinelli, former Obama national security aide Shawn Turner and Yale Law School associate dean and former FBI special agent Asha Rangappa.